camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 Execute one of the two start scripts (`start.bat` for Windows, `start.sh` for Linux/Mac).
 After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080/camunda/app/ and the REST API via http://localhost:8080/engine-rest/

-## Starting Camunda BPM Run using Docker
+## Starting Camunda Platform Run using Docker

-Camunda BPM Run is also available as a Docker image.
+Camunda Platform Run is also available as a Docker image.
 Please see the Run section of the Camunda Docker documentation [here]({{< ref "/installation/docker.md#start-camunda-bpm-run-using-docker" >}}) for more details.

 ## Disable Webapps or REST API

-By default Camunda BPM Run launches with the webapps and REST API modules.
+By default Camunda Platform Run launches with the webapps and REST API modules.
 If you want only one of them enabled, execute the start script with a command-line interface with a `--webapps` or `--rest` property to enable the specific module.

 ## Choose between default and production configuration

-Camunda BPM Run ships with two different configuration files which are both located in the `configuration` folder.
+Camunda Platform Run ships with two different configuration files which are both located in the `configuration` folder.

 * The `default.yml` configuration only contains necessary configuration like the H2 database, a demo user and [CORS](#cross-origin-resource-sharing) for REST calls from a client application.
 * The `production.yml` configuration is intended to provide the recommended properties according to the [Security Instructions]({{< ref "/user-guide/security.md" >}}).
-When using Camunda BPM Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.
+When using Camunda Platform Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.

 By default Run launches with the `default.yml` configuration.
 To enable the `production.yml` configuration, execute the start script, through a command-line interface, with the `--production` property.

 ## Connect to a Database

-Camunda BPM Run is pre-configured to use a file-based H2 database for testing.
+Camunda Platform Run is pre-configured to use a file-based H2 database for testing.
 The database schema and all required tables are automatically created when the engine starts up for the first time.
 If you want to use a custom standalone database, follow these steps:

 1. Make sure your database is among the [supported database systems]({{< ref "/introduction/supported-environments.md#supported-database-products" >}}).
-1. Create a database schema for the Camunda BPM platform yourself.
+1. Create a database schema for the Camunda Platform yourself.
 1. Execute the SQL DDL scripts which create all required tables and default indices.
 The scripts can be found in the `configuration/sql/create` folder.
 1. Drop a JDBC driver jar for your database system in the `configuration/userlib` folder.
 1. Add the JDBC URL and login credentials to the configuration file like described [below](#database).
-1. Restart Camunda BPM Run
+1. Restart Camunda Platform Run

 ## Deploy BPMN Models

 In the unpacked distro, you will find a `resources` folder.
-All files (including BPMN, DMN, CMMN, form, and script files) will be deployed when you start Camunda BPM Run.
+All files (including BPMN, DMN, CMMN, form, and script files) will be deployed when you start Camunda Platform Run.

 Deployments via the [REST API]({{< ref "/reference/rest/deployment/post-deployment.md" >}}) are still possible.

 ## Automatic License Pickup

-If you downloaded the enterprise version of Camunda BPM Run, you will need a license key to enable the enterprise features.
+If you downloaded the enterprise version of Camunda Platform Run, you will need a license key to enable the enterprise features.
 Please see the [dedicated License section]({{< ref "/user-guide/license-use.md#with-the-camunda-spring-boot-starter-camunda-run" >}}) of the docs, to learn more.

-# Configure Camunda BPM Run
+# Configure Camunda Platform Run

-Just like all the other distros, you can tailor Camunda BPM Run to your needs.
+Just like all the other distros, you can tailor Camunda Platform Run to your needs.
 To do this, you only have to edit one of the [configuration files](#choose-between-default-and-production-configuration) that you can find in the configuration folder.

 {{< note title="Note:" class="info" >}}
-Camunda BPM Run is based on the [Camunda Spring Boot Starter](https://github.com/camunda/camunda-bpm-spring-boot-starter).
+Camunda Platform Run is based on the [Camunda Spring Boot Starter](https://github.com/camunda/camunda-bpm-spring-boot-starter).
-All [configuration properties]({{< ref "/user-guide/spring-boot-integration/configuration.md#camunda-engine-properties" >}}) from the camunda-spring-boot-starter are available to customize Camunda BPM Run.
+All [configuration properties]({{< ref "/user-guide/spring-boot-integration/configuration.md#camunda-engine-properties" >}}) from the camunda-spring-boot-starter are available to customize Camunda Platform Run.
 {{< /note >}}